PhiVault/PhiVault--RAINBOW/readme.txt

 >> Hey there !

+This is the Rainbow Edition!

 Support Env - Win11

-Rainbow Edition!

 This is a product of Duck Corporation.
 Use Password ' unlock ' to view the archive content.